Experimental test of generalized multipartite entropic uncertainty relations

-Finding a generalized communication bound that suits arbitrary multiple nodes is at the heart of constructing a quantum network.
-Contrary to all aforementioned EURs, our work is a generalized version; first, we derive a tighter tripartite QMA-EUR bound than {Renes--Boileau}'s bound (Eq.\,[\ref{Eq.memory}]), and then obtain a generalized EUR (GEUR) for multi-measurement in the presence of arbitrary multipartite systems.
-Next, we devise a photonic platform that can experimentally generate four-qubit Greenberger–Horne–Zeilinger (GHZ) entanglement states and arbitrary multilateral measurements.
-Assisted by this platform, we confirm the tightness of our GEUR for a four-partite system.
-Finally, we introduced an application of our tripartite QMA-EUR by improving the lower bound of QSK by adopting three-qubit Werner states on the same platform.
+In this work, we experimentally test the generalized multipartite entropic uncertainty relations.
+We devise a photonic platform that can experimentally generate four-qubit Greenberger–Horne–Zeilinger (GHZ) entanglement states and arbitrary multilateral measurements.
+Assisted by this platform, we confirm the tightness of the GEUR for a four-partite system.
+Finally, we introduced an application of the tripartite QMA-EUR by improving the lower bound of the QSK rate by adopting three-qubit Werner states on the same platform.